 The Opportunity Council is a private, non-profit Community Action Agency serving homeless and low-income families and individuals.
 Our goal is to help people improve their lives through education, support, and direct assistance while advocating for just and equitable communities.

 For 50 years we have offered a broad scope of services that range from addressing immediate and crisis-oriented needs (food, emergency shelter, eviction-prevention) to longer-term programs that promote self-sufficiency in our community (early childhood education, home weatherization).

 What is Community Action?

-Acting as catalysts and leaders in organizing whatever is needed to build stronger communities, Community Action-based programs work with partners in our communities to address local emerging needs.
+Acting as leaders in organizing whatever is needed to build stronger communities, Community Action-based programs work with partners in our communities to address local emerging needs.

 Community Action changes people’s lives, embodies the spirit of hope, improves communities, and makes America a better place to live.
 We care about the entire community, and we are dedicated to helping people help themselves and each other.